About Elissa Field

 Of all things I write, I am most likely to put off updating my bio.
 The simple version is that I am a writer, teacher and parent, living in South Florida.
 I teach writing and history at a fabulous private school to middle grade kids who are endlessly entertaining, and am mother to two mad scientists (ages 9 & 11) who only rarely blow up the lab.
 I have worked in the past as a freelance writer as well as having a longstanding gig with the state courts, where I served alternately as assistant to several judges and as a staff writer.
 Cool job, one of my favorites.

 While my nonfiction writing has occasionally interrupted fiction for big chunks of time, fiction is my biggest passion — the secret super hero identity lurking behind all other writing I do.
-On this site, you’ll find a summary of short stories including link to one available online, some that are finished and circulating to literary magazines, and a couple new ones.
+On this site, you’ll find a summary of short stories including link to one available online.
 On a separate page are summaries of novel projects.
-Last school year, I balanced time between research for Wake or writing short stories, but all short stories went on hold as revisions to the novel took over all my concentration in the past couple months.
-Work goes slower during the school year, but I’ve been excited by how much more organized revisions have been since I started using Scrivener over the summer.
-The hope is to have a novel draft ready to query agents within the coming months.
+I had been balancing time between research for Wake or writing short stories, but all short stories went on hold as revisions to the novel draft took over last year.
+The novel has gone into advanced revisions and I’ve shared several stages of the revision process here on the blog — everything from clarifying character motivation to marking up a printed text.
+While teaching interrupts more concentrated work during the school year, the draft should be ready to query agents in coming months.
+Heavily character driven, my work tends toward literary, but my fascination with mystery and international affairs, and my experience in law, journalism, and history, tendsto add genre-bending aspects of mystery to my work.

 Not perfect, but for the moment that will have to be good enough, because I’m tired of the old bio that was up here and am taking it down.
 As the editors at PaperDarts said on their submissions guidelines, I can do that, because I’m the boss lady.